khalyomede/material-components-web-vue/README.md

 ## Usage

 You can find the components in the [documentation page](https://khalyomede.github.io/material-components-web-vue).
-Below each components, you will find instructions to copy into your `.vue` components, including the html, javascript, and scss code.
+For each components, you will find instructions to copy into your `.vue` component, including the html, javascript, and scss code.

 ## Feature requests